techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-# ☸️ Certified Kubernetes Administrator (CKA) Exam Guide - V1.33 (2025)
+# ☸️ Certified Kubernetes Administrator (CKA) Exam Guide - V1.33 (OCT 2025 UPDATED )

 <p align="center">
   <img src="assets/cka.png" alt="CKA EXAM">
 </p>

+This[Certified Kubernetes Administrator (CKA) certification](https://www.cncf.io/certification/cka/)  Guide  provides a comprehensive, hands-on approach to mastering Kubernetes, with practical labs and real-world examples.
+Tailored specifically for the CKA exam, this guide covers key topics like cluster setup, networking, and security, ensuring you're fully prepared.
+Stay ahead with the latest Kubernetes features and updates, and gain the skills needed to pass the CKA certification with confidence.

 > This guide is part of our blog [Pass the CKA Certification Exam: The Complete Study Guide ](https://techwithmohamed.com/blog/cka-exam-study/).

 ## Hit the Star! :star:
 > If you are using this repo for guidance, please hit the star.
 Thanks A lot !

->  The [Certified Kubernetes Administrator (CKA) certification](https://www.cncf.io/certification/cka/) exam certifies that candidates have the skills, knowledge, and competency to perform the responsibilities of Kubernetes administrators.

 ## CKA Exam details (v1.33  October 2025 )